mvolkmann/blog/src/rust.md

 ## Variables

 Variables are immutable by default.
-For variables that hold non-primitive values, even their fields cannot be mutated.
+For variables that hold non-primitive values such as structs and arrays, even their fields cannot be mutated.

 The `mut` keyword marks a variable as mutable.